Michael-Vermeulen4/LOY_Project_ROSMAP/README.md

 # LOY_Project_ROSMAP
-Depository for loss of Y (LOY) Project
+Repository for loss of Y (LOY) Project